AjanShrestha/poodr/chapter_4.md

 Domain objects are easy to find but they are not at the design center of your application.
 Instead, they are a trap for the unwary.
 If you fixate on domain objects you will tend to coerce behavior into them. **Design experts notice domain objects without concentrating on them; they focus not on these objects but on the messages that pass between them.
 These messages are guides that lead you to discover other objects, ones that are just as necessary but far less obvious.**

 Before you sit at the keyboard and start typing you should form an intention about the objects and the messages needed to satisfy this use case.
 You would be best served if you had a simple, inexpensive communication enhancing way to explore design that did not require you to write code -- _Sequence Diagrams_

+### Using Sequence Diagrams

+> Sequence diagrams are defined in the Unified Modeling Language (UML) and are one of many diagrams that UML supports.

+Sequence diagrams are quite handy.
+They provide a simple way to experiment with different object arrangements and message passing schemes. _They bring clarity to your thoughts and provide a vehicle to collaborate and communicate with others._ Think of them as a lightweight way to acquire an intention about an interaction.
+Draw them on a whiteboard, alter them as needed, and erase them when they’ve served their purpose.

+Drawing sequence diagram exposes the message passing between the objects and prompts you to ask the question: “Should this receiver be responsible for responding to this message?”

+Therein lies the value of sequence diagrams. _They explicitly specify the messages that pass between objects, and because objects should only communicate using public interfaces, sequence diagrams are a vehicle for exposing, experimenting with, and ultimately defining those interfaces._

+Also, notice now that you have drawn a sequence diagram, this design conversation has been inverted. **The previous design emphasis was on classes and who and what they knew.
+Suddenly, the conversation has changed; it is now revolving around messages.
+Instead of deciding on a class and then figuring out its responsibilities, you are now deciding on a message and figuring out where to send it.**

+> _This transition from class-based design to message-based design is a turning point in your design career._ The message-based perspective yields more flexible applications than does the class-based perspective.
+Changing the fundamental design question from “I know I need this class, what should it do?” to **“I need to send this message, who should respond to it?”** is the first step in that direction.

+**You don’t send messages because you have objects, you have objects because you send messages.**